fengyingxin/MSc-Thesis/README.md

 cd Combination
 ./bash/example.sh
 ```
+The final mesh result is named as `..._post.obj` in the result folder.

 ## Outputs
 Complete results in the thesis can be found in `Output` folder.
-To transform
+To transform the generated Obj files to GIF, this simple [Obj2Gif](https://github.com/fengyingxin/Obj2Gif) tool can be used.

 Below are examples from the Image Control X-Mesh and Combination of X-Mesh and Text2Tex methods:
 <p align="center"><img src="Docs/outputs.svg" width="100%"> </p>